 Among all the challenges youth face in Jordan, unemployment is causing frustration and depriving youth of securing a decent livelihood.
 The unemployment rate for youth has reached 50%, which makes it urgent to increase youth employability.
 There is no single institution to blame for that, it’s an accumulative and collective consequence of unorganized efforts.

 Let’s start with schools and educational institutions.
 Do you believe the course you studied has actually prepared you to perform your job tasks?
 Were you prepared to build a CV and excel at job interviews?
 Are you even working in the same field you studied?

 Let me guess, most of you answered with a big NO.

-Of course, universities and schools are useful to build your knowledge and to learn about the world around you, yet not sufficient enough to obtain your dream job.
+Of course, universities and schools are useful for building your knowledge and learning about the world around you, yet not sufficient enough to obtain your dream job.
 With no doubt, there is a huge gap between the skills needed for the labor market and the outputs of educational institutions.
 The labor market demands developed soft skills, digital skills, and practical skills.
-Courses should be developed in alignment with employers’ requirements and constantly enhanced to adapt to the rapid technological development.
+Courses should be developed in alignment with employers’ requirements and constantly enhanced to adapt to rapid technological development.

 Or is it Jordan’s Economy?

 Add to that the economic situation in Jordan and the bureaucracy in starting and maintaining businesses.
 Therefore, there is tough competition for employment in the limited availability of job opportunities.
 You need to outperform potential employees in the talent pool in order to attract employers.

 Living in the era of digital transformation does not make it any easier, although Artificial intelligence is a source of new jobs, other jobs disappeared and no longer need human intervention to be done.
 And again, how can you secure such Big Data and AI jobs, if your education was outdated?